cbarbian-sap/helm-broker-addons/addons/helm-postgresql-0.0.1/README.md

 ## Details

-The postgresql addon offers the following plans:
+The PostgreSQL addon offers the following plans:
 - custom